Understanding Life Insurance Policy Lapse

 Depending on your circumstances, there are a few alternatives to letting your life insurance policy lapse.
 These include:

-• Reducing your coverage: If you no longer need as much coverage, you can reduce the amount of coverage on your policy.
-This will lower your premiums but also reduce the amount of money your beneficiaries would receive if you die.
+• Reducing your coverage: If you no longer need as much coverage, you can reduce it on your policy to lower your premiums, though this will also decrease the money your beneficiaries would receive if you die.

-• Borrowing against your policy: If you have a whole life insurance policy, you may be able to borrow against your policy's cash value.
-This can be a good option if you need money for an unexpected expense or are experiencing financial hardship.
+• Borrowing against your policy: You may be able to borrow against the cash value of your whole life insurance policy, which can be a good option for unexpected expenses or financial hardship.

 • Surrendering your policy: If you no longer need or want your life insurance policy, you can surrender it to the insurance company.
 In return, you will receive a cash payment.
 The amount of the cash payment will vary depending on the type of policy you have and the amount of cash value accumulated.